 This course is of particular relevance to experienced professionals such as occupational therapists, health promotion workers, physiotherapists, and others involved in the health and leisure industry and recent graduates, who wish to develop their skills in the provision of physical activity programmes in a health context.
-The programme offers opportunities for professional development in the light of the new occupational standards implemented in many professions.
+In addition, some graduates of the programme have progressed to studying for a research degree (MPhil/PhD) in a related subject, become lecturers in further and higher education while others are working abroad.
+Opportunities for professional development in the light of the new occupational standards implemented in many professions are encouraged.

 An honours degree (normally 2.1 or above) in an appropriate discipline or a relevant professional qualification.

 Applicants without such formal qualifications may be considered if they are able to demonstrate an appropriate level of relevant professional experience.